xan105/Mini-Launcher/README.md

 > [!IMPORTANT]
 > This launcher does not support Wow64 injection so make sure the launcher, the executable and the addon are all the same arch (x86 or x64).

+### `suspended?: bool (false)`

+When enabled, the main thread of the executable process is created in a suspended state and does not run until resumed.

+The main thread will be automatically resumed after addons are injected to the executable process (see `addons` option above).

 ### `integrity?: []{sri: string, path?: string, size?: number, signed?: bool}` (none)